Skip to contents

 .by

 Vector of variables to group computations by.
-AST automatically validates these variables exist before execution
+The system automatically validates these variables exist before execution

 Logical indicating whether to create a copy of the object before applying transformations.
 Defaults to use_copy_default()